How long should your workout last if you want to build muscle and gain strength at the fastest rate possible?

 When it comes to workout duration less is more.

-To build muscle and get stronger you want to get to the gym hit it hard, stimulate size and strength gains, then get out.
+To increase muscle hypertrophy and get stronger you want to get to the gym, hit it hard, stimulate size and strength gains, then get out.

 That means no more than sixty minutes total, including warm up time.

 When you start training your body will naturally boost testosterone levels significantly higher than normal.
 This increased output peaks somewhere around a half hour into your workout.